-One- a Fashion design graduate, the other- a Mass communication graduate with a major in Advertising.
-When these two trades come together under one establishment they form a harmonious blend to kickstart a Fashion label from ground-up.
-Sister duo, Shreya and Priyal started Ode to Odd in December 2017.
-On asking them how the combination of their strengths works out, Priyal tells me, ‘We both have a very similar visual aesthetic.
-In our minds we have a lot of clashes, but when we go into the process and when the result comes up both of us know what is going to work and what isn’t and in the end it is all sorted out.
+One is a Fashion Design graduate, the other is a Mass Communication graduate with a major in Advertising.
+When their two trades came together, they formed a harmonious blend to create one establishment.
+Raipur-born sister duo Shreya and Priyal started Ode to Odd in December 2017.
+The combination of their strengths is what defines the fashion label.
+Priyal tells me, ‘We both have a very similar visual aesthetic.
+In our minds we have a lot of clashes, but when we go into the process and when the result comes up, both of us know what is going to work and what isn’t and in the end it is all sorted out.
 Also, I feel having clashes is good in a way.
 When you have clashes you are challenged.
 You tend to explore different ideas.
 It gives you a space to reinvent yourself again and again.’
 For Shreya, it was a childhood passion.
 She always knew she wanted to do this.
-Even when she was very young, she would play around with mom’s sarees and drape it around herself in 10 different ways.
-Plus, she came from an ICSE school which had a lot of stitching projects, which she took to with great enthusiasm, so even before she entered college, she knew all the different types of stitches.
-For me, it was when I was 18 that I started developing an interest in Fashion.
-When I was studying in Gujarat, I would travel to places and that’s when I found my love for craft.
+Even when she was very young, she would play around with her mother’s sarees and drape them around herself in 10 different ways.
+Moreover, she came from an ICSE school which had a lot of stitching projects, which she took to with great enthusiasm.
+So even before she entered college, she knew all the different types of stitches.
+For Priyal, it happened much later; she was 18 when she started developing an interest in fashion.
+‘When I was studying in Gujarat, I would travel to places and that’s when I found my love for craft.
 Plus, I loved styling and saw it as something I could do later down the road.’

-‘Ode to Odd is an ode to all kind of odd people.
+‘Ode to Odd is an ode to all kinds of odd people.
 It can be anything, it can be an odd feeling, odd thing, odd people.
 It is also an ode to all the craftsmen because we feel like they are becoming an odd phenomenon in today’s time as we are moving towards machines.’

-Shreya and Priyal
+Shreya and Priyal Mewara